-If you are getting the Internet access by connecting your computer to router via ethernet cable but not with the WiFi, then chances are there is a communication barrier between these two devices.
-And one place to look is the Wireless mode.
+This is an exceptional case and happens only if you have an old Wi-Fi card or device.
+If you are getting the Internet access on your PC by connecting to the router via ethernet cable.
+Then chances are there is a communication barrier between these two devices.
+And one way to fix that is by changing the Wireless mode.

 6. Obtain IP and DNS Automatically

 If you are getting the Internet access by connecting your computer/smartphone to other WiFi network, but not with your current WiFi, then chances are there is a DNS or IP address conflict.
-Another way to check that is by pinging your router from cmd, if you get timeout response, then it’s probably the IP address conflict.
+Another way to check that is by pinging your router from the command line.
+If you get timeout response or destination host unreachable, then it’s probably the IP address conflict.

-Ideally, you should set network settings to automatically obtain IP address and DNS provided by your ISP (Internet service provider) to ensure least conflicts.
-However, sometimes (and this happened to me a week ago) assigning a static IP address to your devices or changing the DNS server helps to fix the network issues.
-Or, if you are using a static IP address (need to play some game on LAN) then it’ll wise to get the IP address automatically.
+Ideally, you should set network settings to automatically obtain the IP address and DNS provided by your ISP to ensure least conflicts.
+However, sometimes assigning a static IP address to your devices or changing the DNS server helps to fix the network issues.
+Or, if you are using a static IP address then it will be wise to get the IP address automatically.
 In short, try to flip the settings here and see which one works for you.

-Following is the steps for Windows, if you are running other Operating System like Mac OS or Android etc., then check out our previous article on how to change DNS on all platform and how to assign static IP address on all the main platform.
+Following is the steps for Windows, if you are running other Operating Systems like Mac OS or Android etc., then check out our previous article on how to change DNS on all platform and how to assign the static IP address on all the main platform.

 7. Fix Network Driver Issues